-Major target molecules are Two Pore Na+ channel (TPC), G protein coupled inward rectifier K+ channel (GIRK), hERG K+ channel, P2X2 ATP receptor channel, Sigma-1 receptor and various G protein coupled receptors including orphan receptor Prrt3.
-We also work on TRPA1 channels, Kv1.2 channel, Two pore K+ channel and Melanopsin as well as ion channel toxins as cooperative research projects.
+Major target molecules are Two Pore Na+ channel (TPC), G protein coupled inward rectifier K+ channel (GIRK), hERG K+ channel, ATP receptor channel P2X2、Sigma-1 receptor and various G protein coupled receptors including an orphan receptor Prrt3.
+We also work, as cooperative research projects, on TRPA1 channels, Kv1.2 channel, Two pore K+ channel, voltage-gated Ca2+ channels and iodide transporter and Opsin, as well as ion channel toxins.

-One of the characteristic features of our experimental approaches is that we utilize heterologous expression systems such as Xenopus oocytes which enable high through-put recordings and precise biophysical analyses by the two electrode voltage clamp method.
-Another is that we perform simultaneous recordings of electro- physiology and optophysiology to approach the dynamic aspects of the function and structural rearrangements, which is beneficial towards the understanding of the functioning images.
+One of the characteristic features of our experimental approaches is that we utilize in vitro expression systems such as Xenopus oocytes which enable clarification of the observation targets, high through-put recordings and precise biophysical analyses by the two electrode voltage clamp method.
+Another is that we perform simultaneous recordings of electrophysiology and optophysiology to approach the dynamic aspects of the function and structural rearrangements, which is beneficial towards the understanding of the functioning images.
 Taking advantages of these facilities and methodologies, we would like to promote our research as well as cooperative research projects further.

-- Kume S, Shimomura T, Tateyama M, Kubo Y (2018) J Physiol 596: 4629-4650. - Tateyama M, Kubo Y (2018) PLoS One 13: e0204447. - Chen IS, Tateyama M, Fukata Y, Uesugi M, Kubo Y (2017) J Physiol 595: 5895-5912. - Kitazawa M, Kubo Y, Nakajo K (2015) J Biol Chem 290: 22724-22733.
+- \ Shimomura T. Kubo Y (2019) J Gen Physiol, 151; 986-1006. - \ Chen IS, Liu C, Tateyama M, Karbat I, Uesugi M, Reuveny E, Kubo Y (2019) Br J Pharmacol 176: 3161-3179. - \ Kume S, Shimomura T, Tateyama M, Kubo Y (2018) J Physiol 596: 4629-4650. - \ Tatevama M. Kubo Y (2018) PLoS One 13: e0204447. - \ Kitazawa M, Kubo Y, Nakajo K (2015) J Biol Chem 290: 22724-22733

 Fig. 1.
-Analyses of the function and dynamic structural rearrangements the KCNQ1/ KCNE1 K+ channel complex by simultaneous recordings of electro-physiology and opto-physiology under voltage clamp using Xenopus oocyte expression system.
-(Nakajo and Kubo, Nature Commun
+Analyses of the function and dynamic structural rearrangements of the KCNO1/ KCNE1 K+ channel complex by simultaneous recordings of electrophysiology and optophysiology under voltage clamp using Xenopus oocyte expression systems, (Nakaio and Kubo, Nature Commun